tlentz/d2modmaker/README.md

 # Change Log
 ## v0.5.2-alpha-21
+* Expanded level and item availability of auras for the Generator
 * Merged in cleanup from obc/mobdensity branch
 ## v0.5.2-alpha-20
 * Set Generator default to false to work around the ui bug.